Check Your Pet's Records

 Need a refill on vitamins, food, etc for your pet.
 Check our our online store.

 Looking for Veterinary Care?
 Stevenson Ranch is a place that you can your pet can depend on for exceptional care.

 A clean, healthy smile goes well beyond fresh breath for a pet.
-In fact, ongoing pet dental care can actually improve your pet’s quality and length of life.
+In fact, ongoing dental care and dog and cat teeth cleaning can actually improve your pet’s quality and length of life.
 It all starts with a commitment to caring for his or her teeth, both professionally and at home.
 Stevenson Ranch Veterinary Center has all of the dentistry services your pet will ever need.
-Together we will see to it that your loved one enjoys a lifetime of happy smiles.
+Together we will see to it that your dog and cat enjoys a lifetime of happy smiles.

 You wouldn’t go days or weeks without brushing your own teeth or years without visiting the dentist.
 Neither should your pet.
 One of the best ways to protect your companion’s smile is by investing in routine, preventative care.
-Professionally, we offer annual dental exams as well as comprehensive cleanings.
+Professionally, we offer annual dental exams as well as dog and cat teeth cleanings.
 This helps to prevent future problems as well as identify existing issues so they can be addressed right away.

-Preventative care also involves tending to your pet’s teeth at home, in between vet visits.
-We recommend brushing your companion’s teeth at least 3 times a week, if not daily.
+Preventative care also involves brushing your dog and cat’s teeth at home, in between vet visits.
+We recommend brushing your dog or cat’s teeth at least 3 times a week, if not daily.
 This helps to extend the work we do at our annual appointments, keeping plaque and tartar at bay.
 If necessary, we may also recommend using certain products, such as treats and toys that have been developed to support oral health in pets.